mac-comp128-fa25/final-project-clarence_chenhao/README.md

 ### Data Structure Choice
 For this project, we had to make several key decisions regarding data structures.
 The most significant choices were how to represent the graph and how to manage the exploration of paths.

-Graph Representation: Adjacency Matrix vs. Adjacency List Since we are using a BFS algorithm, it seems natural to use an adjacency list, since the algorithm requires visiting each neighbour of each node.
+#### Graph Representation: Adjacency Matrix vs. Adjacency List
+Since we are using a BFS algorithm, it seems natural to use an adjacency list, since the algorithm requires visiting each neighbour of each node.
 In an adjacency list implementation, this results in a time complexity of O(deg(u)) for each node u.
 The space complexity of this implementation would be O(V+E), where V is the number of vertices and E is the number of edges, which favours sparse graphs.

 We chose to use an adjacency matrix representation for our project.
 This is slightly less efficient with a time complexity for each node of  O(n), n being the number of nodes, and a space efficiency of O(V^2).
 This is justified because we are using a dense graph with a density of roughly 0.55, in which more than half of the edges are present.
 We expect real flight data graphs to be even denser as central hubs connect to hundreds of other airports, meaning that O(deg(u)) ≈ O(n) and O(V+E) ≈ O(V^2), making implementation comparable in terms of both time and space efficiency with an adjacency list implementation.

 We benefit from an adjacency array implementation in two ways.
 Firstly, it allows us to implement a weighted multi-graph using a 3D array int[][][], where the first two dimensions correspond to the standard adjacency matrix, and each entry is a 2-element array that stores time and price data in a compact package without requiring a custom Edge class.
 Secondly, it gives us a O(1) time efficiency for checking whether an edge exists and retrieving its weights, instead of O(n) for adjacency lists.
 This makes our getter functions highly efficient and allows a quick check for direct flights.

 ## Potential Improvements
 Although we have completed all of our intended features with no significant bugs, there is definitely room for improvement and additional features.

-    Drop-down menu:
+### 1. Drop-down menu:

+a.
 Current functionality: We use two text fields for the user to enter airport codes, and we employ defensive programming to catch user errors.
+b.
 Potential Improvement: We can use a dropdown menu with all valid airports in alphabetical order so the user won’t make a mistake.
-    Real data with time:
+### 2. Real data with time:
+a.
 Current functionality: Our current project uses made-up data with no time information, assuming that only one flight is available between each pair of airports.
+b.
 Potential Improvement: We can incorporate real-world data on departure and arrival times to allow more variation in price and airtime based on how early or late the flight is and on how many flights are scheduled on a given day.

 ## Sources Used
     The Dijkstra’s Algorithm Wikipedia page